 “Water is the most limiting abiotic (non-living) factor to plant growth and productivity, and a principal determinant of vegetation distributions worldwide.”Water Uptake and Transport in Vascular Plants, by Andrew J. McElrone, Brendan Choat, Greg A. Gambetta, & Craig R. Brodersen, Nature Education

 Most seeds require water in order to activate enzymes that orchestrate the process of germination.
-Seeds absorb water and the hard shell of seed starts soften.
+Seeds absorb water, and the hard shell of the seed starts to soften.
 The seed swells and cracks open, making it possible for the seed to break through and sprout.
 Water is therefore key for encouraging the germination of plant seeds.
-Even after sprouting, the first thing the newly-germinated seed does is to look for more water!
+Even after sprouting, the first thing the newly germinated seed does is to look for more water!

 “After a seed imbibes with water and commits to germination, the embryo mobilizes nutrient reserves in the seed and thus gains sufficient osmotic pressure for bursting through the seed coat.
 The first organ to appear from a germinating seed is the primary root because a seedlings primary requirement is to establish external sources of nutrients and water.”Mineral Nutrition of Plants: Principles and Perspectives, by Emanuel Epstein and Arnold J. Bloom

-Water is the main component of plant cells, making up 80 – 90% of their volume.
+Water is the main component of plant cells created through mitosis, making up 80 – 90% of cellular volume.
 The water fills each cell with enough fluid to pressurize the cell wall and make the cell stiff (keeps plant cells “turgid”).
-On a grand scale, all these water-filled cells are what makes the plant stand up straight instead of wilt over on the ground.
+On a grand scale, all these water-filled cells are what make the plant stand up straight instead of wilt over on the ground.

 Water enters the plant via its roots and travels all the way up to the leaves.
 So when you properly hydrate your plant, it gets sufficient water pressure to make the stem strong and sturdy.
 Inadequate hydration makes the internal water pressure drop, causing the plant to wilt.
 Any fruits that the plant manages to grow will also be smaller and not as juicy.